 Believe me, it’s these interactions, and what you will learn from them, that will turn your trip to East Timor into a trip like no other.
 Digging deeper is the key and it should be on every traveler’s itinerary.

 Have you ever thought about traveling to East Timor?
 Any questions?

-(More details on how to travel to East Timor, getting around, where to stay and more in my post: A Quick Travel Guide to Dili, East Timor)
+(Details on how to travel to East Timor, getting around, where to stay and more in my post: A Quick Travel Guide to Dili, East Timor)